 Earlier this year, Denny Hamlin claimed that NASCAR has a “physics problem” with Next-Gen cars.
 His former Joe Gibbs Racing teammate may have briefly forgotten about that last weekend at Talladega.
 From mechanical failures to plain bad luck, Kyle Busch has faced a multitude of problems in the 2024 Cup Series season.
 However, the Next-Gen issue stood out this time – along with dwindling support for the two-time champ.

 Chaotic events peppered the Yellawood 500 race.
 The largest ‘Big One’ unfolded on lap 183 of the race – but Busch steered clear of that.
 His chaotic moment came right at the end and in a silent, heartbreaking manner.
 As he broke away from the main file and attempted to form another line, nobody gave him a push.
-A NASCAR insider points out that this is because no heroic element exists in the sport anymore.
+A NASCAR insider pointed out that this was because no heroic element exists in the sport anymore.

 Kyle Busch’s lonely treatment is a symptom of the times